 - 1. Reading the content of the DST (2D Barcode, Smartcard, etc.) - 2.
-Decompressing the content - 3.
 Checking the signature by means of a public key.
-If the result is negative, the train staff member of the TCO receives a corresponding notice - Output of the content of the ticket on the display (in the layout of the ticket printout) 4. - 5.
-Automatic check of some essential ticket attributes (journey date etc.) - 6.
+If the result is negative, the train staff member of the TCO receives a corresponding notice - 3.
+Decompressing the content Output of the content of the ticket on the display (in the layout of the ticket printout) - 4.
+Automatic check of some essential ticket attributes (journey date etc.) - 5.
 Receiving the outcome of the control of the train staff member of the TCO.